 To keep your stuff dry, you need to have enough drybags.
-Keep your drinks cold and your coolers with room for food, pack a couple drag bags.
+Keep your drinks cold and your coolers with room for food, pack a couple of drag bags.
 Make your camping fun!
 I recommend packing cards and yard games.
-Also do not forget your battery powered radios and spare batteries.
+Also do not forget your battery-powered radios and spare batteries.
 Maybe pack an extra camp chair in case there is an accident.
 Speaking of accidents, pack a good med kit and know how to use it.
 Cuts and scrapes are pretty common on a river trip.

 8. Have fun!